-- \The student is required to meet pre-requisite requirements for all courses taken. - \Students majoring in Accounting or Business Administration with concentrations in Entrepreneurship, General Business, Management, or Marketing can minor in Management Information Systems; however, a course used to satisfy a require-
+The student is required to meet pre-requisite requirements for all courses taken.

+Students majoring in Accounting or Business Administration with concentrations in Entrepreneurship, General Business, Human Resource Managament, Management, or Marketing can minor in Management Information Systems; however, a course used to satisfy a requirement in the major cannot be double counted as a requirement for the minor.
+Consult with your minor advisor to find an appropriate substitute.